thedoggybrad/GoSocial/README.md

 # Go Social!
-The source files and more of Go Social!
+This repository contains the source files, texts and more about Go Social!

 ## Source Files (GitHub)
 Directory: /source